rugheid/Swift-MathEagle/README.md

 This project is meant to make math easy in swift.
 The syntax is designed to be as simple as possible.
 Contributors are always welcome, the more the merrier!

+## Warning!
+MathEagle is still in its initial development phase so the syntax still changes frequently.

 #Installation
 The fastest way to add MathEagle to your project is to download it as a zip file and drag all files in the MathEagle folder (except Info.plist and MathEagle.h) to your project.
 Make sure to add them to your target.